Information and Health and Safety Guidelines for Stallholders

 Food Stalls

 All food sites are required to register with the Upper Hutt City Council and this will be checked on the day of the festival.
 Depending on the food you are making or selling you are required to operate under either a Food Control Plan or the National Programme.
-There are different permits for varying situations i.e. a temporary food stall, restaurant or café, takeaway premise or food manufacturer.
+There are different permits for varying situations i.e. a temporary food stall, restaurant or café, takeaway premises, or food manufacturer.
 Please refer to the Ministry of Primary Industries guidelines to determine where your food site or business fits within the rules https://www.mpi.govt.nz/food-safety/food-act-2014/my-food-rules/

 Stall Site Allocation